yasinerduran/Arduino-NTC-Libary/README.md

 Using:
-Markup : 1.
-Iclude Libary
+1. Iclude Libary
 2. Construct Object